Seagate/cortx/doc/S3ServerQuickStart.md

   * Type `su -` and enter the root password to switch to the root user mode.
 2. Create SSH Public Key
   * [SSH generation](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) will make your key generation super easy.
 Follow the instructions throughly.
-3. Add SSH Public Key on [Gerrit server](http://gerrit.mero.colo.seagate.com:8080).
+3. Add SSH Public Key on [github](https://github.com/settings/keys).
-  * Log into the gerrit server with your seagate gid based credentials.
+  * Log into the github with your github account credentials.
   * On right top corner you will see your name, open drop down menu by clicking and choose settings.
-  * In the menu on the left, click on the SSH Public Keys, and add your public key (which is generated in step one) right there.
+  * In the menu on the left, click on the SSH and GPG keys, and add your public key (which is generated in step one) right there.

 WoW! :sparkles:
 You are all set to fetch S3Server repo now!